-Romania mining: Vast Resources get extended exploration license for its Manaila Mine5.
-April 2016. / Mining
+Romania mining: Vast Resources get extended exploration license for its Manaila Mine, Mining

 Romanian mining regulatory authority approved the new exploration license to Vast Resources Sinarom Mining Group for additional drilling perimeter.